syself/cluster-api-provider-hetzner/docs/caph/02-topics/06-baremetal/02-management-cluster.md

 Above command will create a public and private key in your `~/.ssh` directory.

 You can use the public key `~/.ssh/caph.pub` and upload it to your hcloud project.
-Go to your project and under `Security` -> `SSH Keys` click on `Add SSH key` and add your public key there and in the `Name` of ssh key you'll use the name `test`.
+Go to your project and under `Security` -> `SSH Keys` click on `Add SSH key` and add your public key there and in the `Name` of ssh key you'll use the name `my-caph-ssh-key`.

 {% callout %}